About Families First

 While some things change, some things remain constant.
 Relationships are the basis of the family and healthy development, so the core of our work continues to be guiding parents to promote healthy relationships with their children and strengthen their families.

-Today, in addition to our traditional workshops, we are leading the field locally in new modes of parenting support, such as technical assistance around Family Engagement for schools and other family-serving organizations.
+Today, in addition to our traditional workshops, we are leading the field locally in new modes of parenting support, such as technical assistance around family engagement for schools and other family-serving organizations under FUSE.